fauzxan/distributed_systems/README.md

 There is a total ordering of messages sent out from the server, as the server maintains a queue and orders the messages to be sent out.
 So all the clients receive messages in the same order.
 This doesn't fully mitigate the causality violation possibility all together, as the order of receiving messages at the server is still not the same as the order in which the clients sent out the messages.

 ## Question 2
 This question has been completely implemented in the `~/bully_algorithm` folder.
 So all commands listed below must be issued from there.
 Open up as many terminals as you want --> Each terminal will become a client when you run `go run main.go` from the parent directory.
+Go routines are used throughout the code to get a consensus across all the nodes, but the nodes themselves are not go routines, they are complete processes running in more than one terminal.
+This behaviour is in line with the requirements as confirmed with Professor Sudipta.

+Another thing to note here is that, in some of the questions in this part, we are introducing some artificial delay using time.Sleep() to achieve some of the scenarios listed in the questions.
+We know that TCP orders messages in a queue.
+So this time.Sleep() tends to mess up the ordering of messages.
+So if you see the messages printed out of order, please do ignore it.
+Focus on the logic presented in the explanation.

 ### 1
 In order to see the joint synchronization, open up 2-3 terminal for simplicity sake, and run `go run main.go`.
 You will see that each client now has a unique id assigned to it, and an IP address.
 You will also see a menu on each terminal.
 Press 2 to verify that the replica is empty in each terminal.
 Once done, on one of the terminals, press 1, and then enter the number you want to enter into the replica of that node.